Taeyong: 2019–2020: Debut with SuperM and group activities

+2021–present: Solo activities and soloist debut

-On March 15, 2021, Taeyong opened his own SoundCloud account and released a new demo single "Dark Clouds" and its remix.
-Since then, he has released demo singles such as "GTA1" and "GTA2", "Blue", "Monroe" (featuring Baekhyun of Exo), "Rose" (featuring Seulgi of Red Velvet) and "Swimming Pool" on the platform.
+In March 2021, Taeyong started his own SoundCloud account and released a self-written demo single "Dark Clouds" and its remix.
+Since then, he released several demo singles such as "GTA1" and "GTA2", "Blue", "Monroe" (featuring Baekhyun of Exo), "Rose" (featuring Seulgi of Red Velvet) and "Swimming Pool" on the platform.
 "Dark Clouds" won the Top Comments Award at the SoundCloud 2021 Playback Awards, with the most fan comments in a single week on the platform in 2021.
-In August, Taeyong served as a judge on the dance survival show Street Woman Fighter, which gained significant popularity nationwide.
+Taeyong served as a judge on Korean dance survival reality show Street Woman Fighter in August the same year, which gained significant popularity nationwide.
 He later appeared as a guest judge on the program's spin-off, Street Dance Girls Fighter, together with fellow NCT member Mark.
-Taeyong co-wrote the title track for NCT 127's third studio album Sticker, which went on to become the best-selling album in SM Entertainment history.
+Taeyong co-wrote the title track for NCT 127's third studio album Sticker released in September 2021, which went on to become the best-selling album in SM Entertainment history.
 He was credited as a choreographer and lyricist on the special album 2021 Winter SM Town: SMCU Express, having worked on the track "Zoo".

-On March 11, 2022, Taeyong was announced to be featuring in Suran's song "Diamond" from her upcoming EP Flyin' Part 1.
-Taeyong later announced the opening of his YouTube channel TY Track on March 14 and released the performance video for his new song "Lonely" featuring Suran the following day.
-On April 14, Taeyong released the single "Love Theory" in collaboration with Wonstein through SM Station.
-On April 28, Taeyong was announced to be the MC of Mnet's upcoming dance show Any Body Can Dance, where he would reunite with the leaders of Street Woman Fighter.
-On June 2, he released a second performance video on his YouTube channel for his new song "Ghost".
+In March 2022, Taeyong participated as a feature in Suran's song "Diamond" from her EP Flyin' Part 1.
+Taeyong later announced the opening of his YouTube channel TY Track, where he then released performance videos throughout the year for his song "Lonely" featuring Suran and "Ghost".
+On April 14, Taeyong released his official second single "Love Theory" in collaboration with Wonstein through SM Station, in which he participated in the songwriting.
+Taeyong joined another Mnet's dance reality show Any Body Can Dance as the MC, which premiered in June 2022.

+Taeyong made his official debut as a solo artist with his EP Shalala in June 2023, making him the first soloist of his group NCT.